Continuous Design and Reprogramming of Totimorphic Structures for Space Applications: Results

-In the following, we use the introduced framework to continuously change the Poisson's ratio of a mechanical lattice (on the length scale of cm) through continuous changes of the Totimorphic configuration.
-The used approach is based on the work and simulation code presented in \cite{dold2023differentiable}, where effective mechanical properties of disordered lattices were optimised by adjusting the lattice topology using a differentiable framework.

-To predict the mechanical properties of a Totimorphic lattice, we use the direct stiffness method (see \cref{methods:DS}) to set up a compression experiment (see \cref{methods:compression}).
+As a first proof of concept, we explore reconfigurable lattice structures (on the length scale of cm) with adjustable mechanical properties.
+We calculate the mechanical properties of a Totimorphic lattice by simulating a compression experiment using the direct stiffness method (see \cref{methods:DS} for details).
 In a compression experiment, the lattice is glued between surfaces and slowly compressed.
 During compression, the response of the lattice to this load is measured, for example, the displacement of nodes in the lattice -- from which mechanical properties such as effective stiffness and Poisson's ratio are derived.
-Here, we restrict the work to the effective Poisson's ratio, which measures how a material expands on average horizontally when compressed vertically (see \cref{methods:Poisson}).
+Here, we restrict the work to the effective Poisson's ratio, which measures how a material expands on average horizontally when compressed vertically.
 A positive Poisson's ratio (like honeycomb tiles) means the material widens, while a negative one means it narrows (also known as auxetic).
-A Poisson's ratio of zero consequently means that the material does not change its width during compression.
+A Poisson's ratio of zero consequently means that the material does not change its width during compression (see \cref{methods:Poisson} for details).